Combinatorics of nondeterministic walks: Introduction

 \subsection{Main results}

 Our main results are the analysis of the asymptotic number of nondeterministic walks of the Dyck and Motzkin type with step sets

 respectively.
 The results for the unweighted case are summarized in Table~\ref{tab:compareDyckMotzkin}.
-These results are derived using generating functions and singularity analysis.
-Remarkably, for N-bridges, N-meanders, and N-excursions the leading order compared to the lower order terms are of different order of magnitude.
+These results are derived using generating functions and singularity analysis (see Section~\ref{sec:introAC} for a brief introduction and \cite{FS09} for a comprehensive treatment).
+Remarkably, for N-bridges, N-meanders, and N-excursions the leading order and the lower-order terms have different exponential growth rates.
 This phenomenon arises due to a dominant polar singularity followed by a square root singularity.
 Moreover, observe that for different types the leading orders only differ in the multiplicative constants.
 This is in sharp contrast to classical walks, in which we observe polynomial differences~\cite{BaFl02}.
-For example the number of classical bridges of size $n$ are of order $o(\sqrt{n})$ compared to classical walks.
+For example the number of classical bridges of size $n$ is of order $1 / \sqrt{n}$ compared to classical walks.
 Here, this polynomial change in order of magnitude is only visible in the lower order terms.
 In particular, the limit probabilities for a Dyck N-walk of even length to be an N-bridge, an N-meander, or an N-excursion, are $1$, $\frac{1}{2}$, or $\frac{1}{4}$, and for Motzkin N-walks $1$, $\frac{3}{4}$, or $\frac{9}{16}$, respectively.

-We also explore general N-steps and prove that the generating function of N-bridges with respect to length, minimal, and maximal reachable point is always algebraic in Theorem~\ref{th:general_bridges}.
+We also explore general N-steps and prove that the generating function of N-bridges with respect to length, minimum, and maximum reachable point is always algebraic in Theorem~\ref{th:general_bridges}.
 We conjecture that the generating function of N-excursions is always algebraic and provide proofs in some specific cases in Section~\ref{sec:general_NExcursions}.